Oncotype DX Breast Recurrence Score

 Absolute chemotherapy benefita

-This percentage indicates the benefit expected from adding chemotherapy to hormonal therapy in order to reduce the risk of cancer recurrence or death for the recurrence score group.3,4,6
+This percentage indicates the benefit expected for the Recurrence Score group from adding chemotherapy to hormonal therapy in order to reduce the risk of cancer recurrence or death.3,4,6

 a These results are valid in HR+, HER2-, early-stage, invasive breast cancer patients treated with 5 years of endocrine therapy.